ibnahmadbello/ALC-Microsoft-Assessment/README.md

   "__v": 0
 }
 ```
+##### ALC-Microsoft-Assessment
+* Docker Engine should be installed in your machine
+* Open your terminal or shell or command prompt
+* Run the command: 'docker-compose up --build
+### Make sure port 3000 is not in use by another service.

 ### Author
 **Ahmed Abdulrazaq** - Applicant for ALCWithMicrosoft

 **Olajide Bolaji 'Nuel** - Software Developer at Andela